Why don't people match 'within the past X days' conditions?

 If you’d still want people to match even if we don’t have X days’ worth of data, you can— you just need to explicitly say so in Customer.io, with an OR condition.
 Like this:

-This means that if a customer has been in Customer.io for under 7 days, they would match the second OR condition.
+This means that if a person has been in Customer.io for under 7 days, they would match the second OR condition.
 Anyone who has been in Customer.io for longer than 7 days who meets the first condition will not be evaluated for the second condition since we already know they match.